 Again, always check the Safe Travel website before you depart.

-If there has been a warning published on the Safe Travel website of ‘High’ or ‘Extreme’, prior to purchasing a policy, you won’t be covered if you can no longer travel because of that event.
+If there has been a warning published on the Safe Travel website of ‘Avoid non-essential travel’ or ‘Do not travel’, prior to purchasing a policy, you won’t be covered if you can no longer travel because of that event.

 We hope this article has given you some tips on how to stay safe when travelling to risky destinations.
 If you are ever in doubt about your destination, please feel free to contact us.
 We’re always happy to help and it’s better to be well informed of whether your travel insurance policy will cover you or not before you pay any deposits on your travel plans.

 We’re contactable at firstname.lastname@example.org or on 0800 800 571.